• About Us

 • Rub the sugar-salt mixture all over the steak.

-• Prepare your grill to high heat.
-If using a skillet, heat 1 teaspoon canola oil over medium-high heat until smoking, about 4 - 5 minutes.
+• Prepare your grill for high heat.
+If using a skillet, heat 1 teaspoon canola oil over medium-high heat until shimmering.

 • Cook the meat until nicely charred on the outside, and still a bit pink on the inside.
-About 2 - 4 minutes per side.
-(This will most likely need to be done in 2 batches when using a skillet)
+About 4 to 5 minutes per side.
+(This will most likely need to be done in 2 batches when using a skillet.)

 • Transfer the meat to a cutting board and let rest for 10 minutes.

-• Stir into the shallot and lime mixture the fish sauce, pepper flakes, and remaining 2 teaspoons of sugar.
-Mix until smooth and sugar have dissolved.
+• Meanwhile, stir into the shallot and lime mixture the fish sauce, pepper flakes, and remaining 2 teaspoons of sugar.
+Mix until smooth and sugar has dissolved

 • Slice the steak thinly against the grain, then place into the large bowl along with accumulated juices.